HuajiSama/Battle-Maid-Redux/README.md

+This is a re-translated fork of the previous machine-translated verison.
+Almost everything has been gone over by a human editor so should have (mostly) correct grammar and phrasing.
+I hope.
+Original Readme below:

 # Battle Maid Redux

 This is an attempted translation of the Battle Maid mod for C:DDA with some minor nerfs to the martial arts.